 AD: It is really hard not to nosedive into a pit of doom when your child is struggling.
 You have to make a conscious effort to combat the almost gravitational pull of negative emotion that is constantly threatening to drag you down.
 Fortunately, there are things you can do to boost positive emotion and to combat anxiety, like making physical activity a routine part of your day.
 (I’m a recent convert to the benefits of regular exercise.
 My life would have been so much easier-and so much better-if I had understood the mental health benefits of regular physical activity a decade ago.)
 Likewise, reaching out for support from others who truly understand is also key to weathering the storm.

 You can’t put your life and your happiness on hold until some future day when your child is no longer struggling.
 You have to do the hard work of finding happiness in your life right now, even while your child is going through a really tough time.
 It doesn’t have to be an either/or proposition.
 You can feel really sad about the difficulties that your child is experiencing while also allowing yourself to experience happiness in your life.
 And you shouldn’t feel guilty for doing things that give you pleasure, like meeting a friend for a cup of coffee or going for a walk on a beautiful day.
-You’re investing in a healthier you—and that will only bode well for your child.
+You could also relax and spend some time alone by getting kief canada or other similar cannabis products.
+You’re investing in a healthier you-and that will only bode well for your child.
 A child who is struggling needs the strongest, healthiest parent possible.